andersjbe/aawk15/README.md

   - subscribe(event) - Sets a callback to be triggered whenever the store is updated.
     - Returns a function that can unsubsribe the callback function from the store
 - Actions store new information in payload keys

+#### Preloaded State

+- Instead of initializing store to be an empty object every time the page loads, you can pass in a preloaded state to the createStore method.
+- You can use this to load data from local storage to create persistent state from reload to reload
+- To save data, save the ddata in subscribe's callback

 ### Reducers